-Osman of Timisoara with Giancarlo Casale, ed.
+Osman of Timisoara.
 Prisoner of the Infidels: The Memoir of an Ottoman Muslim in Seventeenth-Century Europe.
-Berkeley: University of California Press, 2021.
+Trans and ed.
+Giancarlo Casale.
+Oakland, Calif.: University of California Press, 2021.
 224 pp.

 Review by Ceyda Karamursel

 11 May 2023